Will Arnett: 2003–2013: Arrested Development and sitcom roles

 Arnett played supporting roles in the films Spring Breakdown, Hot Rod, The Comebacks, and On Broadway, where he once again worked with his close friend and director Dave McLaughlin.
 In The Brothers Solomon, he again teamed with Odenkirk and starred with Saturday Night Live member Will Forte.
 He appeared in a major supporting role in the basketball comedy Semi-Pro, his second film with Ferrell.
 He plays Lou Redwood, the commentator of the team, who is "a former player, a bit of a womanizer, and a boozer".
 On November 17, 2009, it was announced that Arnett would try to win over real-life wife Amy Poehler in a guest spot on Parks and Recreation.
 Arnett played Chris, an MRI technician and possible love interest for Poehler's Leslie Knope.
 Justin Theroux appeared in the same episode as yet another suitor.
 Arnett signed on for one episode, and the episode entitled "The Set Up" aired January 14, 2010.

+In 2010, Arnett and former Arrested Development co-star Jason Bateman created DumbDumb Productions, a production company focusing on digital content.
+Their first video was "Prom Date", the first in a series of "Dirty shorts" for Orbit.
+In March 2012, Mansome, Arnett's first executive producer credit with Bateman, was announced as a Spotlight selection for the Tribeca Film Festival.
+The documentary, directed by Morgan Spurlock, is a comedic look at male identity as it is defined through men's grooming habits featuring celebrity and expert commentary.
 He starred in Running Wilde which was cancelled in January 2011, due to poor ratings as well as The Increasingly Poor Decisions of Todd Margaret with David Cross.
 On March 23, 2011, Arnett appeared in the penultimate episode to The Office season 7.
 Arnett co-starred in the NBC television comedy series Up All Night, about a couple who struggle to balance their home lives (especially with their newborn child) and their work ones.
 He had been attached to play the lead role of David Miller in the 2013 comedy We're the Millers, but had to pass due to scheduling; the part went to Jason Sudeikis.

+2014–present: BoJack Horseman and SmartLess

+He voiced the eponymous character in the critically acclaimed Netflix animated sitcom BoJack Horseman, which ran from 2014 to 2020.
 He co-starred as Vern Fenwick in the 2014 film Teenage Mutant Ninja Turtles and its 2016 sequel, Teenage Mutant Ninja Turtles: Out of the Shadows.
 Arnett starred in the CBS sitcom The Millers, which lasted for two seasons.
 In 2017, Arnett was cast in the recurring role of Mr. Quagmire on the Netflix comedy drama series A Series of Unfortunate Events.
+In 2016, he co-created, co-wrote and starred in the Netflix original series Flaked, which received negative reviews from critics.